dahliaOS/website/README.md

 yarn start
 ```

-In a browser, load the page [localhost:3000](http://localhost:3000).
-You should now be able to test the website.
+In a browser, load the page [localhost:3000](http://localhost:3000) and you should now be able to test the website.

 ## Sponsored by